Margaret Haughery: Illness and death

 At the age of 69 Margaret contracted an incurable disease, the exact nature of which is not recorded.
 She lingered many months under the care of her friends, the Sisters of Charity.
 People of all classes and denominations visited her in this her last illness.
 The aristocratic of New Orleans knelt at her side.
-Pope Pius IX sent his blessing and a crucifix, which was presented to her by Father Hubert Thirion, Louisiana, a young French priest.
+Pope Pius IX sent his blessing and a crucifix, which was presented to her by Hubert Thirion, Louisiana, a young French priest.

 Margaret died on 9 February 1882.
 Her body was taken to St. Vincent Infant Asylum, where it was embalmed and laid in state.
 The funeral took place on the following Saturday morning.
 Her death was announced in the newspapers with blocked columns as a public calamity, and the city newspapers were edged in black to mark her death.
 Her obituary was printed on the front page of The Times-Picayune newspaper, the main paper in the city.